 Where’s the ‘Beto magic’?

-Mark Jones, a political science professor at Rice University, thinks the party may actually be better positioned now than it was in 2018, when Beto O’Rourke captured the party’s imagination before losing to Sen. Ted Cruz by 2.5 points.
+Mark Jones, a political science professor at Rice University, said Democrats may be better positioned now than they were in 2018, when Beto O’Rourke captured the party’s imagination before losing to Sen. Ted Cruz by 2.5 percentage points.

-But he added a caveat: nobody is going to recreate the Beto magic.
-That was a once-in-a-generation convergence — the right candidate at the right moment, someone who snuck up on Republicans before they had a chance to define him.
+He added a caveat: Nobody is going to re-create the Beto magic.
+That was a once-in-a-generation convergence: the right candidate at the right moment, someone who sneaked up on Republicans before they had a chance to define him.

 Democrats aren’t waiting for another Beto O’Rourke.
-They believe both Mr. Talarico and Ms. Crockett can create their own sort of magic.
+They say both Mr. Talarico and Ms. Crockett can create their own magic.

-They credit them with doing a good job putting some distance between themselves and a national Democratic brand that still doesn’t sell well in much of the state.
+They credit the candidates with putting distance between themselves and a national Democratic brand that doesn’t sell well in much of the state.

-Both Mr. Talarico, who leans into his Christian faith, and Ms. Crockett, who positions herself as an anti-establishment fighter, are trying to make the case that they’re not your typical Washington Democrats.
+Mr. Talarico, who leans into his Christian faith, and Ms. Crockett, who positions herself as an anti-establishment fighter, are trying to make the case that they are not typical Washington Democrats.
 After Fort Worth, Democrats at least have reason to believe that pitch can work.

 “We clearly see that candidates who perform the best are able to make the case like, ‘I’m a different type of Democrat,’” Mr. Warford said.
 “In both the Crockett and Talarico cases, there’s a leg to stand on in making that argument.”